rohan-kulkarni-25/rohan-kulkarni-25/README.md

 <img src="topbanner.gif">

-### A bit about Myself, I am Rohan Kulkarni pursuing a Computer Science Degree from Sinhgad Institue of Technology & Science Pune.
-As of now, I am focused on web development but still, wish to explore many fields. ⚡
+A bit about Myself, I am <b>Rohan Kulkarni</b> pursuing a <b>Computer Science Degree</b> from Sinhgad Institue of Technology & Science Pune.
+As of now, I am focused on <b>web development</b> but still, wish to explore many fields. ⚡

 <h1 align="center">Tech-Stack</h1>

-### I am learning webdevelopment and having knowledge of HTML,CSS & Javascript.
+I am learning webdevelopment and having knowledge of HTML,CSS & Javascript.
 Beside that I am also learning Java and also has basic knowledge of C++.
 I also know how to use Vs-Code for doing contribution on github and also learning git.

 <p align="center">
 <img alt="C" src="https://img.shields.io/badge/c-%2300599C.svg?&style=for-the-badge&logo=c&logoColor=white" />